thulab/iot-benchmark/docs/DifferentTestDatabase.md

 > Note:
 > 1. The links below point to module-level README files.
 > 2. Some modules are not enabled in the default build.
 For example, the `pi` module is commented out in `pom.xml` and needs to be enabled manually before building.
+> 3. For which test operations each database supports (write / Q1–Q12 / verification queries, etc.), see [Test Operations Supported by Each Database](./OperationSupportMatrix.md).

 ## 1.1.
 Testing InfluxDB v1.x
 [Quick Guide](../influxdb/README.md)